simocosimo/CYB4ES-Project/server_Symm/README.md

 Method: GET

-Description: Get the IDmsg, message, hash message and salt identified by the checkMsg `w4v`.
+Description: Get the IDmsg, message, hash message, salt, DRM and ICCID (if not null) identified by the checkMsg `w4v`.

 Request body: _None_